achtnullzwei/Doorman/docs/en/reference/esphome-component-device.md

 This action allows you to automatically detect the model of a supported device on the bus.

 ::: tip Note
-Automatic identification is not supported by all devices.
-Currently, only indoor stations are fully supported in the identification process.
-However, you will still receive a response with the device's identification data, even for unsupported models.
-Feel free to open an Issue with the identification response data in order to implement it.
+Automatic identification is not available on all devices.
+At present, only indoor stations are fully supported in the identification process.
+Nonetheless, unsupported devices may still return identification data.
+If your device does so, please submit the response data as an issue so it can be included in future updates.

+If no identification response is received, the device does not support the identification protocol.
+This usually applies to older hardware that predates this feature.
+In such cases, you will need to manually configure the device model.
 :::

 ```yaml